SS-CPGAN: Self-Supervised Cut-and-Pasting Generative Adversarial Network for Object Segmentation: Method

 \section{Method}

-In this section, we first present the standard terminology of adversarial training and the encoder-decoder based discriminator.
-We then introduce our Self-Supervised Cut-and-Paste GAN built upon the cut-and-paste adversarial training.
-The unified framework with the segmentation-based self-supervised task encourages the generator to emphasize local and global structures while synthesizing masks.
+In this section, we first present the standard terminology of adversarial training and the encoder-decoder discriminator.
+We then introduce our SS-CPGAN method built upon the cut-and-paste adversarial training.
+The unified framework with the segmentation using self-supervised task encourages the generator to emphasize local and global structures while synthesizing masks.